Dua Lipa, Taylor Swift, Beyoncé and Billie Eilish lead Grammy nominations

 ‘Holy Room: Live at Alte Oper – Somi With Frankfurt Radio Big Band

-‘What’s the Hurry’– Kenny Washington
+‘What’s the Hurry’ – Kenny Washington

 Best Music Film